Vastro-lorde/Vastro-lorde/README.md

 Reader, highschool/secondary school website API and Darth Data visualiser website.

-🤓📝 I am currently learning React JavaScript.
+🤓📝 I am currently learning React JavaScript and C# dotnet framework.

 You can reach me on
 www.linkedin.com/in/seun-daniel-omatsola-429a69166